NFL Matchups

-The NFL schedule for 2022 has been released, and the league will play 17 regular-season games as it did in 2021.
-The NFL Matchups regular for the season begins on Thursday, Sept 8, when the Buffalo Bills travel to Los Angeles to face the Super Bowl champion Rams.
+The NFL schedule for 2023 has been released, and the league will play 17 regular-season games as it did in 2022.
+The NFL Matchups regular for the season begins on Thursday, Sept 7, when the Detroit Lions travel to Kansas City to face the Super Bowl champion Chiefs.

 What is a football team’s Win-Loss record?